 \begin{conjecture} Suppose that $\supp(\pi)$ satisfies one of the two following conditions. \begin{itemize} \item $k\geq 4$ and $\supp(\pi)$ is reducible; \item $k=3$, and every function in $F_2(\supp(\pi))$ is symmetric. \end{itemize} Let $\eps>0$.

 \begin{enumerate}[(a)]

 \item If $m<(d_k/k-\eps)n$, $x$ is a uniform random solution of $H_n(\pi,k,m)$, and $u,v$ are uniform random variables in $V_n$, where $x,u,v$ are mutually independent, then

-\item If $m>(d_k/k+\eps)n$ and $Q_{\psi}\neq\emptyset$ where $Q_{\psi}$ is the set of constant solutions of $\psi$, then, for a uniform random solution $x$ of $H_n(\pi,k,m)$, property~\eqref{eq:RS} does not hold a.a.s. \end{enumerate} \end{conjecture} \begin{remark} Part (b) of the conjecture follows easily from Our Theorem~\ref{thm:clustering} (c).
-By our Theorems~\ref{symthm},~\ref{cor:reducible}, and the RS property of the solution space of random linear equations over finite fields~\cite[eq.~(2.5)]{ayre2020satisfiability} if $r$ is a product of distinct prime numbers.
+\item If $m>(d_k/k+\eps)n$ and $Q_{\pi}\neq \emptyset$, then, for a uniform random solution $x$ of $H_n(\pi,k,m)$, property~\eqref{eq:RS} does not hold a.a.s. \end{enumerate} \end{conjecture} \begin{remark} Part (b) of the conjecture follows easily from Our Theorem~\ref{thm:clustering} (c).
+By our Theorems~\ref{symthm},~\ref{cor:reducible}, and the RS property of the solution space of random linear equations over finite fields~\cite[eq.~(2.5)]{ayre2020satisfiability}, part (a) of the conjecture follows immediately if $r$ is a product of distinct prime numbers.
 However, this approach of reduction does not work if for instance $r=p^k$ for some prime $p$ and $k\ge 2$, since the solutions of linear equations over $GF(r)$ is not bijectively mapped to the solutions over ${\mathbb Z}_r$.

 \end{remark}